 - Will there be a season 3?
 In May 2020, History Channel announced its decision to not go ahead with a season 3.
 Please see the #SaveBlueBook Campaign section above 🔼 for the reasons behind that decision, as well as the fan petition on how we can save the show.
 The producers are ‘shopping’ the show around so it is hopeful Project Blue Book will land on a streaming platform.

 - Where can I watch the show?
 This depends on where you reside.
 While the US and Canada no longer can see the show on History Channel (even on Video on Demand), there are various pay platforms such as Amazon Prime Video, Hulu, YouTube, etc., where it may still be available for purchase.
-While you can find ‘free’ episodes on the internet, watching them deprives the series (and cast) of residuals, and puts you at risk of malware being downloaded on your PC/phone.
+While you can find ‘free’ episodes on the internet (usually from sketchy sources), watching them deprives the series (and cast) of residuals, and puts you at risk of malware being downloaded on your device.
 You can always purchase season 1 on both DVD and Blu-Ray, and season 2 on DVD only.
-The season 2 DVD will be released on June 16, 2020 in both the US and Canada.
+The season 2 DVD was released in June 2020 in both the US and Canada.
+Update March 2021: U.S. fans can stream both seasons for free (but with ads) on PeacockTV and IMDBtv (the latter also via Amazon Prime).
+Both platforms can usually be viewed via computer or smart TV.

 - Who stars in Project Blue Book?
 The main cast is comprised of Aidan Gillen as Dr. J. Allen Hynek, Michael Malarkey as Captain Michael Quinn, Laura Mennell as Mimi Hynek, Ksenia Solo as Susie Miller, Neal McDonough as General James Harding, and Michael Harney as General Hugh Valentine.
 Recurring characters include Jill Morrison as Faye, Jerod Haynes as CIA Agent Daniel Banks, Sofia Milos as Daria, Ian Tracey as Unseen/Fixer/William, and Nicholas Holmes as Joel Hynek.
 You can find out more about the actors at https://www.imdb.com/.